Ivan951236/PeggleRoguelikeGUI/README.md

 ## Android

+For FLOSS Release, choose `floss` branch instead of `master` branch

 for a rookie user, it is reccomended to install ![Android Studio](https://developer.android.com/studio/index.html) to start here

 Run Android Studio, or a FLOSS apporach is to instead use gradle to update the packages for the repository